 The main objectives of this workshop were to:

 - deepen criminal justice sector practitioners’ appreciation for the value of using intelligence to generate evidence for terrorism investigations and prosecutions;

 - increase their knowledge of the challenges in doing so, and of strategies for addressing these challenges; and

 - build more effective and rule of law-based counter-terrorism capabilities and capacities.

-of this course was delivered in Malta in July 2019 and engaged more than 55 practitioners from Cameroon, Canada, Côte d’Ivoire, Ethiopia, Kenya, Lebanon, Mali, Malta, Morocco, Niger, Nigeria, Senegal, Sri Lanka, Switzerland, Tunisia, the United Kingdom and the United States to examine and evaluate success factors, obstacles, and lessons learned, as well as strategies to facilitate the successful use of intelligence to generate evidence.
-The course provided a platform for judges, prosecutors, and investigators to examine a series of 13 hypothetical scenarios based on real-world cases in which intelligence-derived evidence was used in criminal investigations and prosecutions.
+The first iteration of this workshop was delivered in Malta in July 2019 and engaged more than 55 practitioners from Cameroon, Canada, Côte d’Ivoire, Ethiopia, Kenya, Lebanon, Mali, Malta, Morocco, Niger, Nigeria, Senegal, Sri Lanka, Switzerland, Tunisia, the United Kingdom and the United States to examine and evaluate success factors, obstacles, and lessons learned, as well as strategies to facilitate the successful use of intelligence to generate evidence.
+The workshop provided a platform for judges, prosecutors, and investigators to examine a series of 13 hypothetical scenarios based on real-world cases in which intelligence-derived evidence was used in criminal investigations and prosecutions.

 For more information on the IIJ Core Course, please contact Director, Programmatic Unit, Gail Malone.